mgajdo/sparql/fedlex/README.md

 - Run the cell: Click on the traingle left of a cell inside the editor.

 This connection is used throughout the entire notebook, except when a cell defines its own endpoint.

+### Export as Markdown

+Right click a `.sparqlbook`file and select Export to Markdown.